 The final interpretation as to the precise location of boundaries of any designation or symbol contained in the map schedules, shall be legally defined by the appropriate land use bylaws enacted over time by the Trust Committee or by site survey, as required.
-The precise boundaries of the land use designations are shown on Schedule B and the precise boundaries of subdivision districts are shown on Schedule C, In interpreting the objectives and policies of the Plan, the term "shall" is used to denote that the indicated measure "must" be taken or applied.
+The precise boundaries of the land use designations are shown on Schedule B. In interpreting the objectives and policies of the Plan, the term "shall" is used to denote that the indicated measure "must" be taken or applied.
 The term "should" or "may" indicates that the suggestion is intended as a guideline to apply or implement by the authority having jurisdiction.